 - Bus: 12 hours, starting at $40 (cheapest)

 The fastest way to get from Munich to Paris is by flight.
-The average time for a nonstop flight between the two metropolises is about 1 hour, 30 minutes before you factor in the time it takes for transport to and from the airport and checking in.
+The average time for a nonstop flight between the two metropolises is about one hour, 30 minutes before you factor in the time it takes for transport to and from the airport and checking in.

 Skyscanner recognizes 79 nonstop flights per week and you can get them for as cheap as $95.
 There are seven airlines that provide these nonstop flights, including international carriers Air France and Lufthansa (the most popular).
 If you're looking for a low-cost option, seek regional companies such as Air Berlin, which offers daily direct flights from Munich to Roissy-Charles de Gaulle Airport or Orly Airport in Paris.